almeidaraul/almeidaraul.github.io/_projects/5_sandbot.md

     </div>
 </div>
 <div class="caption">
 An illustration of the sleep cycle.
-[Source: The Sleep Judge](https://www.thesleepjudge.com/wp-content/uploads/2019/09/image1.jpg)
+Source: <a href="https://www.thesleepjudge.com/wp-content/uploads/2019/09/image1.jpg">The Sleep Judge</a>
 </div>

 The name Sandbot comes from the Sandman myth, a being who can control someone's